btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Wallet.md

 |Multi-sig P2SH |	2-of-xpub1...-xpub2...-[legacy] |

 :::tip
 On top of the xPub extended public key formats shown above, BTCPay Server supports yPub and zPub formats.
 Please note that these will be converted to xPub once the wallet setup is completed.
+This has no effect on how you receive or send funds.
 :::

 ## What is a Replace-By-Fee (RBF) transaction?